-How a Lawyer Helps Victims of Sexual Assault and Abuse in California
+How a Lawyer Helps Victims of Sexual Assault and Abuse in Torrance and Los Angeles County

 Sexual assault and abuse cases are often high profile in the media and sometimes the perpetrators are not the only party subject to legal action.
 Institutions or businesses that conceal or turn a blind eye often can be sued for damages.
 Whether a teacher, coach, clergyman, school bus driver, daycare worker or someone acting in another capacity has sexually assaulted or abused you or your child, you have legal rights.
 Protecting and enforcing your rights vigorously is our job and passion.
 The Law Offices of Sanford Jossen has extensive experience in representing clients in civil cases who are victims of sexual assault, molestation, care-taker and teacher negligence and abuse.

 What is sexual assault and abuse?

 Every state has its own laws that govern crime involving sexual assault and abuse.
 California statutes define the terms “sexual assault” and “sexual abuse.”